 - Always have a reusable CoffeeToGo mug with it. (is available here*)

-- Take food from home to avoid to-go garbage at lunchtime.
+- Take food from home with you to avoid to-go waste during your lunch break.

 - Digitize your office and reduce paper consumption.

-- Use shredded paper as sustainable filling material for packages.
+- Use shredded paper as Sustainable filling material for parcels.

 - Use recycled paper if paper consumption cannot be avoided.

-- Use your bike, public transportation, or even car sharing instead of your car.
+- Use your bike, public transport or even car-sharing instead of your car.

-- Reject free promotional items and brochures in the pedestrian zone.
+- Refuse free promotional items and brochures in the pedestrian zone.

-- When ordering at the café, ask to do without the straw.
+- When ordering in the café, please do without the straw.

-- Drink your coffee at the table in the café instead of taking it in a disposable cup.
+- Drink your coffee at the table in the café instead of taking it with you in a disposable cup.

-- Replace paper tissues with a Cloth handkerchief. (is available here*)
+- Replace paper handkerchiefs with a Cloth handkerchief. (is available here*)

 - Refill your water bottle with tap water on the way.

-- Collect trash from the environment and dispose of it properly.
+- Collect waste from the environment and dispose of it properly.

-- Forgo the bakery bag if you consume baked goods directly anyway.
+- Avoid the bakery bag if you consume baked goods directly anyway.

 - Learn, to specifically avoid waste at festivals.

-- Make sure you can use the towels in the hotel several times.
+- Make sure that you can use the towels in the hotel several times.

 - Always have a Zero Waste on vacation Travel cutlery set with it. (is available here*)

-- Prefer travel accommodations with a green, waste-avoiding philosophy.
+- Prefer a travel accommodation with a green, waste-avoiding philosophy.

-- Organize a CleanUp and free a vacation beach from garbage.
+- Organize a CleanUp and clear a vacation beach of trash.

 - Refrain from souvenirs, which usually disappear in junk drawers.

 How can you avoid waste in everyday life?
 The answer is not that complicated!
-Now you have a whole cornucopia of practical tips for reducing waste in everyday life at your fingertips.
-Try to implement them little by little, so that you reduce your personal waste more and more.
-But be aware that zero waste is a marathon, not a sprint where everything has to go perfectly 🙂 .
+In any case, you now have a whole cornucopia of practical tips for less waste in everyday life.
+Try to implement them one by one so that you can continue to reduce your personal waste.
+But also be aware that zero waste is a marathon and not a sprint where everything has to go perfectly 🙂

 "We don’t need a handful of people doing zero waste perfectly.
 We need millions of people doing it imperfectly."Anne Marie Bonneau

-However, when some trash does accumulate, you should always dispose of it properly to preserve the natural Continue to conserve resources in your everyday life.
-I sincerely hope that my Zero Waste tips will help you and that you will get a little closer to a waste-free lifestyle every day.
+However, you should always dispose of waste properly when it accumulates in order to protect the natural environment.
+Continue to conserve resources in your everyday life.
+I very much hope that my Zero Waste tips will help you and that you will get a little closer to a waste-free lifestyle every day.

-Do you have any questions, suggestions or further tips to avoid waste?
+Do you have any questions, suggestions or other tips for avoiding waste?
 Then I look forward to your comment.

-PS: I have also given you a detailed blog article with the Tips for plastic free living authored.
+PS: I have also written a detailed blog article for you with the Tips for plastic free living authored.
 Feel free to pick up more inspiration there now, too.

 ₁ ZDF: More household waste in 2021 than ever before (as of 19.12.2022), available at https://www.zdf.de/nachrichten/wirtschaft/haushalt-muell-abfall-deutschland-statistik-100.html.
 [15.03.2023].